 The tree swing picture below was sent to me in Mar 2013 by NZ design/technology specialist S Høgh, who (based on a rough photocopy) refined and improved the graphic for teaching design in 1993, using the very apt heading: 'Problem solving is an art form not fully appreciated by some'.
 It's a fine version of the tree swing pictures and the contribution is greatly appreciated.
 It also proves that the early picture styles persisted into the 1990s.

-See the new Businessballs tree swing cartoons - a new collection of redrawn pictures for the modern age of organizational ridiculousness.
+See the new Businessballs tree swing cartoons - a new collection of redrawn pictures for the modern age of organisational ridiculousness.

 Other enjoyable training and learning resources on this website: